Ryan Roberts (American football)

-Ryan Roberts (born August 11, 1980) is a former American football player who played defensive end in college football for the Notre Dame Fighting Irish football team from 1998 to 2002.
+Ryan Roberts (born August 11, 1980) is an American former football player who played defensive end in college football for the Notre Dame Fighting Irish football team from 1998 to 2002.
 He is an alumnus of Haddonfield Memorial High School.

 Early life

 Roberts was born on August 11, 1980, in Camden, New Jersey, and earned three varsity letters in gridiron football at Haddonfield Memorial High School.
 Lawnside, New Jersey, was his hometown.

 When Roberts began high school, he was a soccer player, but was urged by a friend to try football during the fall of his freshman year.
 He considered two conveniently located Ivy League institutions as potential colleges early in his high school career: in-state Princeton University and nearby University of Pennsylvania.

 Due to a congenital condition, Roberts endured back pain while playing both running back and defensive end in high school.
 Nonetheless, he entered his senior season as a top-100 class of 1998 football recruit according to the Prep Football Report by Tom Lemming.

 As a senior, Roberts rushed for over 1000 yards and had 10 quarterback sacks.
 His official visits included Iowa, Penn State and Notre Dame as well as invitations to visit schools such as Georgia Tech, Northwestern and Syracuse.
 At one point, he planned to use his five allotted official visits to see Syracuse, Notre Dame, Penn State, Iowa and North Carolina.
 In late December 1997, he verbally committed to Notre Dame.
 On February 5, 1998, Roberts signed his National Letter of Intent to play for Notre Dame.

 Roberts was a 1997 USAToday honorable-mention All-American Football team selection at defensive end.
 He was also recognized as a 1997 First team All-State selection by the Associated Press.
 Roberts posted a safety during the inaugural Governor's Bowl All-Star Classic high school football contest of New York state all-stars vs. New Jersey All-stars.
 The game was an annual event until 2008, but was later reformatted.